 The charges will be heard and determined by a fair and impartial Conduct and Discipline Panel (CDP) appointed by the Dean.
-The CDP will consist of at least 3 faculty members outside of the student's department.
-The CDP may include faculty members outside the College of Health Professions.
-One member of the panel will be appointed as Chair of the CDP.
+The CDP will consist of at least 3 faculty members

-&lt;sup>1 For purposes of this policy, "days" refers to school days and excludes weekends and official university holidays.
+For purposes of this policy, "days" refers to school days and excludes weekends and official university holidays.